james-karsten/MGCodeDetector/README.md

 Tests of this regular expression can be found in the test file _InvalidGCodeParser.cpp_ under the _Google_tests_ folder: https://github.com/james-karsten/MGCodeDetector/blob/invalid-gcode-detection/Google_tests/InvalidGCodeParser.cpp

+## 2. GCodeFileReader
+This class takes a .gco file as input and tries to parse each line.
+It is a fairly simple class.
+It also performs additional checks whether the file is readable and has a .gco file extension.

 ## 2. Malicious detection techniques

 This section describes several different detection techniques for specific subcategories.
 The subcategories